 Forex trading is the exchange of currency into another.
 The currency market is the world’s most traded financial market; its main participants are companies, banks and individual traders.
 According to the BIS Triennial Central Bank Survey, the trading volume in the FX market reached $6.6 trillion per day, recorded last in April 2019.

-Many traders prefer the FX market due to frequent price fluctuations, making it volatile.
-This volatility is attractive, and there is a chance of increased profits.
 However, when trading CFDs while there is a chance of profits, there is also a chance of magnified losses due to trading on margin.
 To find out more about CFDs and how to minimise CFD trading risk read our guide.

 Discover over 40+ FX pairs, including major and minor pairs with us.